Types of food and beverage service outlets

 4. Specialty restaurant

-- It serves specialty dishes which are its strength and contribute to the brand image.
+• It serves speciality dishes which are its strength and contribute to the brand image.

 The uniform of the service staff will be according to the tradition of the region or country.
 The fixtures, designs on the crockery and the menu card, music, and so on, will also depict the region.
 Uniformed wait staff serves food according to tradition.